Bridgetek/LVGL-Eve/README.md

 1. Download EveApps.
 2. Download LVGL-Eve (this repo) and copy the Demo_lvgl folder to EveApps/
 3. Change lvgl configuration in lv_conf depends on your project, such as enable log, enable demos.
-4. Add the example or demo which needed to run in Demo_lvgl/eve_lvgl.
-Demo need to be enabled in step 3.
+4. Add the example or demo which needs to run in Demo_lvgl/eve_lvgl.c.
+Demo needs to be enabled in step 3.

 ```c
 EVE_CoCmd_dlStart(s_pHalContext);